 To help you out I’ve put together a quick gift guide for mums who like crafts.
 As a crafter and a mum myself I’ve just gone for things that I’d like and (as I have most excellent taste!!) assumed other mums who craft will like them too!

-I’ve tried to keep this sensibly priced too.
+I’ve tried to keep this sensibly priced as well.
 Nothing here is over £25 and most are less than £10.
 Mother’s Day is a bonus day, in my mind anyway, and a smaller, token gift is ideal.
 Spend too much and your mum will say “You shouldn’t go spending your money on me!” - Don’t get anything and she will be disappointed even though she may pretend not to be!

 Click through the photos of these lovely crafty gift ideas to go straight to the Etsy shop they’re from (affiliate links)